Zweihänder: Morphology

 Early Zweihänders were simply larger versions of longswords.
 Later examples had Parierhaken ("parrying hooks") at the top of the ricasso as well as side rings on the hilt.
 Swords continued to be made without one or both features.
-Some Zweihänders had wavy blades and were called Flammenschwert.
+Some Zweihänders had wavy blades, and were called Flammenschwert.

-Application
+Historical use

-The weapon is mostly associated with either Swiss or German mercenaries known as Landsknechte, and their wielders were known as Doppelsöldner.
-However, the Swiss outlawed their use, while the Landsknechte kept using them until much later.
+The Zweihänder is mostly associated with Swiss and German mercenaries known as Landsknechte.
+While the Swiss outlawed use of the weapon, other Landsknechte kept using it until much later.

+It is sometimes claimed that holding the title Meister des langen Schwertes ("Master of the Long Sword"), issued by the Mark Brotherhood, entitled Zweihänder wielders to double pay (Doppelsöldner).
+However, the veracity of this claim is disputed.

 The Black Band of German mercenaries (active during the 1510s and 1520s) included 2,000 two-handed swordsmen in a total strength of 17,000 men.
 Zweihänder-wielders fought with and against pike formations.
-Soldiers trained in the use of the sword were granted the title of Meister des langen Schwertes (lit.
-Master of the Long Sword) by the Mark Brotherhood.